microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Adding a new derived type to an existing type //// TODO we should ghave guidance for workloads + clients regardless; evolvable enums but for derived types? maybe the guidnace should be that it shuold be treated as a breaking change from a "customer communication" p[oint of view (like a blog post or something); you need to follow up with others to really nail this down, it's not just a one-liner; TODO follow up if this is an SDK break https://teams.microsoft.com/l/message/19:a87c7e39-080d-45df-abfa-956c25d852c7_c3e0b685-1b22-4bd3-a5f2-ad4f17c5a30d@unq.gbl.spaces/1707412726923?context=%7B%22contextType%22%3A%22chat%22%7D
 - Adding a new type in the inheritance hierarchy between an existing type and its current base type provided that no property `Type` attributes are changed that currently reference the existing type; this includes moving properties from the existing child type into the new base type

-//// TODO this is where we left off
-//// TODO examples of each of these?
-//// TODO we should further discuss model annotations
+//// TODO ahve a breaking change article that has samples, and in this doc have hihg level categories of brekaing changes

 **Breaking changes:**